marcel-dempers/docker-development-youtube-series/course/README.md

  <b>DevOps has its challenges:</b>
 * There is no simple starting point to start learning about DevOps
 * DevOps requires a very broad range of skills that can be very overwhelming for new people to learn
-* DevOps is often treated as "Dev" and "Ops" which means you need understanding of two broad fields
+* DevOps is often treated as "Dev" and "Ops" which means you need understanding of two very broad fields
 * DevOps technologies are littered with buzz words, such as cloud, AI, machine learning, CI/CD, scalability, immutable infrastructure, automation, security and it never ends

 <b>Qualifications have its challenges:</b>